merumerutho/lfe/README.md

-# lfe — LFE (Lightweight Fixed-point Engine)
+# LFE (Lightweight Fixed-point Engine)

-A portable C library for offline sample synthesis and effect processing, intended for use as the sound-design backend of the maxtracker NDS music tracker.
+A portable C library for offline sample synthesis and effect processing, used as the sound-design backend of the maxtracker NDS music tracker.

-The library is **portable C** — no libnds, no NDS hardware registers, no dependency on the rest of maxtracker.
-It can be built and tested standalone on any host with a C99 compiler.
-Platform-specific optimizations (e.g.
+The library is pure portable C with no libnds or NDS hardware dependencies.
+It builds and tests standalone on any host with a C99 compiler.
-ARM9 ITCM placement) are opt-in via compile-time gates and fall back to portable C when the target isn't recognized.
+Platform-specific optimizations (e.g. ARM9 ITCM placement) are opt-in via compile-time gates and fall back to portable C otherwise.

-## Status

-Complete.
-Six generators (test tone, drawn wavetable, drum, subtractive synth, 4-op FM, Braids with 18 shapes) and eight effects (distortion, filter, delay, envelope shaper, normalize, OTT, reverse, bitcrush).

 ## Building